adibarra/adibarra.com/src/pages/posts/tamu-grades-writeup.md

   <figcaption class="caption">Screenshot of the original version</figcaption>
 </figure>

 Since then, the site has been getting a lot of traffic.
-So, I've decided to re-design it from the ground up using the knowledge I've gained over the past year or two.
+So, I decided to re-design it from the ground up using the knowledge I gained over the last two years.

 ## Goals